VOLTTRON/volttron/README.md

 wget https://dl.bintray.com/rabbitmq/all/rabbitmq-server/3.7.4/rabbitmq-server-3.7.4-1.el7.noarch.rpm
 sudo yum install rabbitmq-server-3.7.4-1.el7.noarch.rpm
 ```
+**b.
+Start rabbitmq server**
+Make sure that your hostname is correctly configured in /etc/hosts.
+See (https://stackoverflow.com/questions/24797947/os-x-and-rabbitmq-error-epmd-error-for-host-xxx-address-cannot-connect-to-ho)

+Hostname should be resolvable to a valid ip.
+Rabbitmq checks for this during inital boot.
+Without this (for example, when running on a VM in NAT mode) rabbitmq  start would fail with the error "unable to connect to empd (port 4369) on <hostname>.

+Note: rabbitmq startup error would show up in syslog (/var/log/messages) file and not in rabbitmq logs (/var/log/rabbitmq/rabbitmq@hostname.log)

 Start rabbitmq-server
 ```sh
 sudo service rabbitmq-server start
 ```
-Note: If you are running in a virtual machine, please make sure that your hostname is
-correctly configured in /etc/hosts.
-See (https://stackoverflow.com/questions/24797947/os-x-and-rabbitmq-error-epmd-error-for-host-xxx-address-cannot-connect-to-ho)

 **c.
 Enable RabbitMQ management, federation and shovel plugins**